ory/docs/docs/ecosystem/styleguide/styleguide.md

 - Start with an `h2` (`##`), and respect the order `h2` > `h3` > `h4` > `h5` >
   `h6`.
 Never skip the hierarchy level, such as `h2` > `h4`
 - Avoid putting numbers in headings.
 Numbers shift, hence documentation anchor links shift too, which eventually leads to dead links.
-If you think it is compelling to add numbers in headings, make sure to at least discuss it with someone in the Merge Request.
+If you think it's compelling to add numbers in headings, make sure to at least discuss it with someone in the Merge Request.
 - Avoid using symbols and special characters in headers.
 Whenever possible, they